 (b) Enron shall have performed all of its obligations required to be performed by it hereunder on or before the Conditions Deadline.

-If any of such conditions is not satisfied at or prior to the Conditions Deadline, Calpine may terminate Calpine's obligations hereunder by giving written notice thereof to ENA, in which event the Parties shall be released from all obligations under this Agreement, other than liabilities in respect of any representation and warranty made herein which is not true or any covenant which was required to be performed prior to such termination.
+If any of such conditions is not satisfied at or prior to the Conditions Deadline, Calpine may terminate Calpine's obligations hereunder by giving written notice thereof to ENA and ECC, in which event the Parties shall be released from all obligations under this Agreement, other than liabilities in respect of any representation and warranty made herein which is not true or any covenant which was required to be performed prior to such termination.

 12 Regulatory Compliance.
 The Parties shall take all reasonable measures to ensure that the all actions of the Parties pursuant hereto are made in compliance with all requirements of Regulatory Authorities.